Iran Accuses Israel Of Sabotage At Nuclear Site, Vows Revenge - UrduPoint

 Israel did not claim responsibility for the incident, but unsourced media reports in the country attributed it to the Israeli security services carrying out a "cyber operation".

-The New York Times, quoting unnamed US and Israeli intelligence officials, also said there had been "an Israeli role" in the attack.
-It reported that a large explosion had "completely destroyed" the power system which fed the site's "underground centrifuges".
+The New York Times, quoting unnamed US and Israeli intelligence officials, also said there had been "an Israeli role" in the attack in which an explosion had "completely destroyed" the power system which fed the site's "underground centrifuges".

+- Israeli 'terrorism' - Israeli Prime Minister Benjamin Netanyahu, while hosting US Secretary of Defense Lloyd Austin in Jerusalem, reiterated Monday his stance that Israel will prevent Iran from obtaining a nuclear weapon, without mentioning the Natanz incident.

+"I will never allow Iran to obtain the nuclear capability to carry out its genocidal goal of eliminating Israel, and Israel will continue to defend itself against Iran's aggression and terrorism," he said.

+Iranian foreign ministry spokesman Khatibzadeh earlier vowed that Iran's response to the Natanz incident would be to take "revenge on the Zionist regime" when and where Tehran chooses.

-- 'Terrorism' - Foreign ministry spokesman Khatibzadeh said that "of course the Zionist regime, with this action, tried to take revenge on the people of Iran for their patience and wise attitude regarding the lifting of sanctions".
+"Of course the Zionist regime, with this action, tried to take revenge on the people of Iran for their patience and wise attitude regarding the lifting of sanctions," he said.

-Khatibzadeh vowed that Iran's response would be to take "revenge on the Zionist regime" when and where Tehran chooses.

-The head of Iran's atomic energy organisation, Ali Akbar Salehi, said that "this incident was certainly sabotage", state news agency IRNA reported.
+The head of the AEOI, Ali Akbar Salehi, said that "this incident was certainly sabotage", state news agency IRNA reported.

-He added that Iranian security services had found the cause of the incident, but no details were reported.

 In a separate report by the Fars news agency, Salehi was quoted as saying that "the damaged centrifuges will be replaced with even more powerful" ones.

-It was still "too early" to determine the damage caused to several of Iran's first-generation centrifuges, he said.

-In a related incident, a spokesman for Iran's nuclear organisation, Behrouz Kamalvandi, suffered an accident Sunday while inspecting the site when he "fell from a few meters and suffered light fractures on his feet and head," IRNA said.
+In a related incident AEOI spokesman Behrouz Kamalvandi suffered an accident Sunday while inspecting the site when he "fell from a few meters and suffered light fractures on his feet and head," an IRNA report said.

+Kamalvandi gave a video interview from his hospital bed Monday to the Tasnim news agency in which he voiced confidence that after the "small explosion ...they can quickly repair the damaged areas".

-- Avoiding 'trap' - Tehran has blamed Israel's Mossad spy agency for previous attacks on its nuclear facilities and experts -- including the killing last November of its top nuclear scientist, Mohsen Fakhrizadeh.
+- Avoiding 'trap' - Tehran has blamed Israel for previous attacks on its nuclear facilities and experts -- including the killing last November of its top nuclear scientist, Mohsen Fakhrizadeh.

 Natanz was the site of a previous incident last July, during which a building was damaged, an incident for which some Iranian media also blamed Israel.

 Israel and Iran have long fought a shadow war, with Israel often striking Iran-allied forces in war-torn Syria.
-Since early March, both countries have also accused each other of a number of attacks on each others' ships.
+Since early March, both countries have also accused each other of a number of maritime attacks.

 The European Union said it "rejects any attempts" to undermine the Vienna talks and stressed the "need to clarify the facts" over the incident.